 You no longer need to wonder if there is Uber in Croatia – as I can tell you there is.
 I use it all the time.

-Here is your guide to Croatian Uber, including costs, where it operates, and what to expect.
+Here is your guide to Croatian Uber, including costs, where it operates, and everything you need to know.

-Taxis are not always your friend in Croatia, I am sorry to say.
-Not only are they likely to overcharge you for the sheer hell of it, but you’ll also find yourself taking the rather scenic route to get to wherever you plan on going.
+Taxis are not always your friend to get around in Croatia, I am sorry to say.
+Not only are they likely to overcharge you for the sheer hell of it, but you’ll also find yourself taking a rather scenic trip to get to wherever you plan on going.
 Okay, we all love some scenery, but there is a time and place.

-The good news is that taxis are not your only option, thanks to the wonder that is the Uber service.
+The good news is that taxis are not your only option, thanks to the wonder that is the Uber service and the honest Uber drivers in Croatia.

-Of course, taxi drivers in Croatia don’t like your Uber driver; in fact, taxi drivers loathe Uber and have campaigned for them to be shut down, but so far, Uber remains – and is a good option for short rides.
+Of course, taxi drivers in Croatia don’t like your Uber driver; in fact, cab drivers loathe Uber and have campaigned for them to be shut down, but so far, Uber remains – and is a good option for short rides, I recommend using this app as in my experience it has always been cheaper than taking a taxi.

 Since its launch, Uber Croatia has more than 2000 drivers, hoping the number will increase over the next few years.
 That means that you’re never going to have big wait times for your car to arrive – though it’s not available Croatia-wide as yet.